 Yes.
 There is a designated area on your final confirmation that allows you to release your packet to someone else.
-Your friend will need to bring a hard copy of the final confirmation with your signature in the designated area in order to retrieve your packet.
+Your friend will need to bring a hard copy of your final confirmation with your signature in the designated area along with a printed copy of your government-issued photo identification in order to retrieve your packet.
 Your friend must show his or her state-issued photo ID in order to pick up your packet.

 You will be notified of your assigned bib number when you receive your final confirmation via email in early January 2014.

 Yes.
 Entrants who are assigned to different corrals but wish to start together may do so.
 If your friend was placed in a corral behind yours, then you are welcome to forego your assignment and join them in the other corral.
 Entrants may move back to another corral, but not forward.

 No predictions here!
 Below are averages from previous Houston Marathons:

 Average high temperature: 63F

 For more information on Houston weather in January, click here.

 The race will go on regardless of precipitation.
 The race will only be cancelled if weather conditions present imminent danger to participants.
 The Houston Marathon has never been cancelled in its 41 years.

 The Chevron Houston Marathon and Aramco Houston Half Marathon start line is on Congress Avenue in between Caroline and San Jacinto.
 The finish is on Avenidas de las Americas in front of the George R. Brown Convention Center.